AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52041-page-builder-renders-for-5-seconds-without-releasing-locks.md

 <u>Expected results</u>

 The content is saved.
-No errors found in browser log.
+No errors ar found in th browser log.

 <u>Actual results</u>